DiEM25 Volunteer Guidelines

 Organise gatherings, debates, presentations, events, campaigns.
 In order to refer to these as official DiEM25 events “organised by <DSC name>”, they need to be open to all DiEM25 members in the same local community, town or country.

 Promote ideas that violate the spirit of DiEM25’s Manifesto or DiEM25’s ongoing Campaigns

 Collect or spend money outside of DiEM25’s established system of collecting and spending donations

-Use DiEM25’s name, logo, platform or organisation for commercial purposes, including selling merchandise and other products or services to DiEM25 members
+Use DiEM25’s name, logo, platform or organisation for commercial purposes, including selling merchandise and other products or services to DiEM25 members and outsider

 Enter contracts on behalf of DiEM25-International or otherwise engage in actions that the international level of the organisation will be held legally responsible for

 Organise DiEM25 Assemblies (Nb. unlike gatherings or events, Assemblies are to be organised by the CC)

 Purport to represent whole cities, regions, countries or official policy makers without the approval of DiEM25’s CC.
 For this purpose, they are assigned names such as DSC London 1, DSC Barcelona 1, etc. so that when other DSCs appear in the same vicinity they can adopt the names DSC London 2, DSC Barcelona 2 etc.